-Commanders trade for Carson Wentz altered draft plans — at least, for first round
+Commanders’ trade for Carson Wentz altered draft plans — for first round, at least

-“It does at [No.] 11, most certainly,” Coach Ron Rivera said at the league’s meetings Tuesday.
+“It does at [number] 11, most certainly,” Coach Ron Rivera said Tuesday at the league’s annual meetings.

-Had they not traded for a veteran who cost them a pair of draft picks and is owed $22 million in salary, the Commanders likely would’ve targeted a rookie quarterback with their first-round pick in April.
+Had they not traded for a veteran who cost them a pair of draft picks and is owed $22 million in salary this season, the Commanders probably would’ve targeted a rookie quarterback with their first-round pick in April.

-Rivera and his staff have still trekked the country attending pro days for all the top passers — Pittsburgh’s Kenny Pickett, Liberty’s Malik Willis, Mississippi’s Matt Corral, North Carolina’s Sam Howell, Cincinnati’s Desmond Ridder and Nevada’s Carson Strong still to come — for due diligence.
+Still, Rivera and his staff have trekked the country attending pro days for all of the top passers — Pittsburgh’s Kenny Pickett, Liberty’s Malik Willis, Mississippi’s Matt Corral, North Carolina’s Sam Howell and Cincinnati’s Desmond Ridder — for due diligence.
 Anything can happen on draft day, but Washington’s focus at that position now is depth.

 “We have to,” Rivera explained.
-“Right now, we have two quarterbacks — we got Carson and we got Taylor [Heinicke] and we feel very good about that combination of guys right now, but we have to take a long look at the potential future and it could be a guy that’s four, five, six years down the line.
+“Right now, we have two quarterbacks — we got Carson and we got Taylor [Heinicke] — and we feel very good about that combination of guys right now.
+But we have to take a long look at the potential future, and it could be a guy that’s four, five, six years down the line.
 But we’re going to take a look at it.”

-Rivera, for now, is searching for a potential starter years down the line; Wentz’s contract has three years remaining but his salary for 2023 and ’24 isn’t guaranteed — nor is his success as Washington’s latest starter.
+Rivera, for now, is searching for a potential starter for years down the line; Wentz’s contract has three years remaining, but his salaries for 2023 and 2024 aren’t guaranteed — nor is his success as Washington’s latest starter.

-Yet Rivera is convinced Wentz can be the solution and help Washington’s offense finally gain some stability and consistency.
-Speedy receivers, like Terry McLaurin and Dyami Brown, and a healthy Logan Thomas at tight end may allow offensive coordinator Scott Turner to create more of a vertical attack.
+Yet Rivera is convinced Wentz can be the solution and help Washington’s offense finally gain stability and consistency.
+Speedy wide receivers Terry McLaurin and Dyami Brown and a healthy Logan Thomas at tight end may allow coordinator Scott Turner to create more of a vertical attack.

 Camp questions